AtwoodTM/FAKEX/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/fg6nhtpuovh52s4f?svg=true)](https://ci.appveyor.com/project/djanosik/fakex)

 [FAKE](https://github.com/fsharp/FAKE) scripts for building [DNX](https://github.com/aspnet/home) projects.
 Everything you need is to put files from `template` folder to the root of your project.
-CI servers TeamCity and AppVeyor are supported.
-If you want to use a build number as project's version, use `1.0.0-ci` in `project.json` as a placeholder.
+If you want to use a build number provided by CI server as project's version, use `1.0.0-ci` in `project.json` as a placeholder.

     {
         "version": "1.0.0-ci",